Scalise Presses Fauci, CDC: Tell Biden He’s ‘Violating’ CDC Guidance at Border

 “They’re violating every guidance that Americans are required to follow,” Scalise observed.

-The congressman also grilled Centers for Disease Control and Prevention (CDC) Director Rochelle Walensky on her agency’s requirement that Americans who enter the country via air travel must produce a negative coronavirus test prior to boarding their flight into the country.
+The congressman also grilled Centers for Disease Control and Prevention (CDC) Director Rochelle Walensky on her agency’s requirement that Americans who enter the country via air travel must produce a negative coronavirus test prior to boarding their flight into the U.S.

 Scalise, who led a congressional delegation on a tour of the border last week in Texas, claimed to Walensky that on his flight from McAllen back to his home state of Louisiana, “about half of the plane were some of the people that are in these pictures who were getting on these flights, not being tested for COVID, in violation of your guidance.”